ofdn/OpenSpeaks-Before-AI/datasheet/Santali Common Voice.md

-No issues with my phone so far.
+No issues so far while contributing using my phone.